wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 After installing Visual Studio Code you will need to add the C# language extension:

-Open Visual Studio Code and click the "Tools and languages" tab on the welcome screen.
-Select C# from the available extensions.
+Open Visual Studio Code and click the "Tools and languages" box on the welcome screen.
+Select C# from the available extensions (id: ms-vscode.csharp).

 Prerequisites and set up guides are listed and linked to here: https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code